woink/eth-taipei-confetti/README.md

 Confeti enables simple & seamless crypto trades for all.
 Built for tomorrow’s digital economy.

 > [!IMPORTANT]
-> This repository contains some big commits, becauseAI tools were used to generate UI components.
+> This repository contains some big commits, AI tools were used to generate UI components and the basic skeleton of the project.

 ## How it works